 Owners in nursing home abuse case plead guilty to cover-up

-The two owners of a New York nursing home have plead guilty to charges of cover-up, conspiracy and eavesdropping after incidents of medication error and unlawful sexual contact prompted authorities to investigate the facility.
-The owners, as well as two other employees, have also been accused of felony tampering with evidence, falsifying records and forgery in the 45-count indictment that followed the investigations findings.
+The two owners of a New York nursing home have pleaded guilty to charges of cover-up, conspiracy and eavesdropping after incidents of medication error and unlawful sexual contact prompted authorities to investigate the facility.
+The owners, as well as two other employees, have also been accused of felony tampering with evidence, falsifying records and forgery in the 45-count indictment that followed the investigation’s findings.

 One of the owners will serve three years probation while the other will serve one year of conditional discharge which will stave off punishment as long as he complies with the conditions.
 The other two employees named in the indictment are the Director of Nursing who awaits sentencing, and the facility Administrator, who has not yet entered a plea.

 For those of us that have loved ones in nursing home facilities, the thought of someone hurting them is agonizing.
-However, the idea that others would help cover-up the abuse is downright disgusting.
+However, the idea that others would help cover up the abuse is downright disgusting.
 For the victims and families of these four, probation may not be enough of a punishment.
-If your loved one has suffered nursing home abuse or neglect and you would like to see real justice done, finding strong and effective representation may help.
+If your loved one has suffered nursing home abuse or neglect or sexual abuse at a nursing home and you would like to see real justice done, finding strong and effective representation may help.

 Source: McKnights.com, “NY nursing home owners plead guilty in abuse cover-up,” Emily Mongan, Nov.
 30, 2015